10x-Engineers/riscv-ci-partners/mkdocs_src/docs/sandboxing.md

 # Using SSH access on RISC-V instance

+Fill [this](cloud-v.co/contactus) form to request a RISC-V device from Cloud-V for SSH.
+List of available devices and their specifications can be found [here](compute_instances.md)

 After getting SSH command and credentials from Cloud-V administrator, users can log in to RISC-V instance and start development like any Linux machine without GUI.

 ## Setting up VScodium with RISC-V